jvalls1/usa-indicators/README.md

 * PCPI_profiling.ipynb, is used for profiling and cleaning.
 * PCPI_profiling.py runs for all set of files.

+### Unemployment

+* unemployment.ipynb, is used for profiling and cleaning.
+* unemployment.py runs for all set of files.
+77 Counties belonging to Puerto Rico has no data<br>

 # Data Model

 Considerations.